 Notable Examples

-Althing Blót: In some sagas, such as Landnámabók (The Book of Settlements), communal blóts were held during significant events, like the Althing (the Icelandic assembly), where important matters of law and governance were discussed alongside religious rituals.
+Althing Blót In some sagas, such as Landnámabók (The Book of Settlements), communal blóts were held during significant events, like the Althing (the Icelandic assembly), where important matters of law and governance were discussed alongside religious rituals.

-The Uppsala Blót: Adam of Bremen describes a famous blót held every nine years at the temple of Uppsala, where sacrifices (including human ones) were made to gods like Odin, Thor, and Freyr.
+The Uppsala Blót Adam of Bremen describes a famous blót held every nine years at the temple of Uppsala, where sacrifices (including human ones) were made to gods like Odin, Thor, and Freyr.
 This blót was described as a grand public event that united many Scandinavian tribes.

 The blót was central to Norse religious life, providing a way for communities to interact with the divine, maintain cosmic balance, and ensure prosperity.
 It was both a spiritual and social activity, blending ritual, politics, and community bonding.